RDB2G-Bench: A Comprehensive Benchmark for Automatic Graph Modeling of Relational Databases: Benchmark Results on the Datasets

 \subsection{Benchmark Results}

 For fair comparisons, we evaluate all baselines under a \textit{budget}, which limits the number of graph models whose effectiveness (e.g., ground-truth downstream-task performance) can be measured.
-We track the effectiveness of resulting graph models as the budget increases up to the 5\% of the total search space.
+We track the effectiveness of resulting graph models as the budget increases up to 5\% of the total search space.
 Full results, omitted here due to space constraints, are provided in Appendix~\ref{sec:appendix_benchres}.

 Figure~\ref{fig:benchmark_rank} shows the ranks of the baselines, averaged over 12 predictive tasks from \ourdata and 10 independent runs per baseline (3 runs for the LLM-based method).
-Based on these results, we derive several key observations: \begin{itemize}[leftmargin=*] \item Most baselines outperform \texttt{AR2N} modeling~\cite{robinson2024relbench} with minimal exploration, suggesting that actively searching for effective graph models is preferable to relying on a fixed modeling rule. \item Greedy methods perform comparably to advanced approaches such as \texttt{Bayesian Optimization} and \texttt{Reinforcement Learning}.
-Especially, \texttt{Greedy Backward} performs best under small budgets, while \texttt{Greedy Forward} outperforms it as the budget increases.
-Therefore, the choice between them can be guided by the available computational resources or time constraints. \item In the short run, the LLM-based approach demonstrated strong capabilities in rapidly improving performance through effective multi-turn planning.
-However, it struggled to devise effective long-term action plans, resulting in limited gains as the budget increased. \end{itemize} The strong performance of simple methods like greedy approaches indicates significant room for improving RDB-to-graph modeling.
+In addition, Table~\ref{tab:benchfone} shows the details results on the \fone dataset.
+Based on these results, we derive several key observations: \begin{itemize}[leftmargin=*] \item Most baselines outperform \texttt{AR2N} modeling~\cite{robinson2024relbench} with minimal exploration, suggesting that actively searching for effective graph models is preferable to relying on a fixed modeling rule. \item Greedy methods and \texttt{Random} perform comparably to advanced approaches such as \texttt{Bayesian Optimization} and \texttt{Reinforcement Learning}.
+Especially, \texttt{Greedy Backward} performs best under small budgets, while \texttt{Bayesian Optimization} outperforms it as the budget increases.
+Therefore, the choice between them can be guided by the available computational resources or time constraints. \item Value-based optimization algorithms, such as \texttt{Bayesian Optimization} and \texttt{Greedy Forward}, typically improve in effectiveness as performance feedback accumulates.
+However, under limited compute budgets, more complex algorithms, such as \texttt{Reinforcement Learning}, or algorithms affected by poor initialization, such as \texttt{Greedy Local}, often suffer from unstable exploration, resulting in poor performance. \item In the short run, the LLM-based approach demonstrated strong capabilities in rapidly improving performance through contextual reasoning and effective multi-turn planning.
+However, it struggled to devise effective long-term action plans, resulting in limited gains as the budget increased.
+CoT reasoning shows slight performance improvements over the LLM baseline in most cases, which provides potential for using LLMs in RDB-to-graph transformation. \end{itemize} The strong performance of simple methods like greedy approaches indicates significant room for improving RDB-to-graph modeling.